Wireshark

-Wireshark is a free and open-source packet analyzer.
-It is used for network troubleshooting, analysis, software and communications protocol development, and education.
+Wireshark is free and open-source packet analyzer software.
+It is used for computer network analysis and troubleshooting, software and communications protocol development, and education.
 Originally named Ethereal, the project was renamed Wireshark in May 2006 due to trademark issues.

 Wireshark is cross-platform, using the Qt widget toolkit in current releases to implement its user interface, and using pcap to capture packets; it runs on Linux, macOS, BSD, Solaris, some other Unix-like operating systems, and Microsoft Windows.
 There is also a terminal-based (non-GUI) version called TShark.
 Wireshark, and the other programs distributed with it such as TShark, are free software, released under the terms of the GNU General Public License version 2 or any later version.

 Functionality

 Wireshark is very similar to tcpdump, but has a graphical front-end and integrated sorting and filtering options.
+Wireshark is also widely used in cybersecurity to detect suspicious network activity, including packet sniffing and intrusion attempts.

-Wireshark lets the user put network interface controllers into promiscuous mode (if supported by the network interface controller), so they can see all the traffic visible on that interface including unicast traffic not sent to that network interface controller's MAC address.
+Wireshark lets the user put network interface controllers into promiscuous mode and is commonly used in ethical hacking and network security analysis. (if supported by the network interface controller), so they can see all the traffic visible on that interface including unicast traffic not sent to that network interface controller's MAC address.
 However, when capturing with a packet analyzer in promiscuous mode on a port on a network switch, not all traffic through the switch is necessarily sent to the port where the capture is done, so capturing in promiscuous mode is not necessarily sufficient to see all network traffic.
 Port mirroring or various network taps extend capture to any point on the network.
 Simple passive taps are extremely resistant to tampering.

 On Linux, BSD, and macOS, with libpcap 1.0.0 or later, Wireshark 1.4 and later can also put wireless network interface controllers into monitor mode.

 If a remote machine captures packets and sends the captured packets to a machine running Wireshark using the TZSP protocol or the protocol used by OmniPeek, Wireshark dissects those packets, so it can analyze packets captured on a remote machine at the time that they are captured.